Rapid localization of gravitational wave sources from compact binary coalescences using deep learning: Data Generation

-To train and test our model, we simulate non-precessing BBH, BNS and NSBH waveforms and inject them into stationary Gaussian noise coloured by advanced LIGO PSD to get the detector strains.
-We also sample the desired network SNR of the events from the prior and rescale the amplitudes of our simulated strains to match the network SNR that we sample from the prior.
-We then perform matched filtering on the generated samples to obtain $\rho_{\text{opt}}$(t) for each detector.
-We simulate $h(\theta) $ using source parameters $\theta $ drawn from the prior distribution of source parameters listed in Extended Data Table I. For BBH samples, we use the waveform approximant \texttt{SEOBNRv4} \cite{SEOBNRv4} and \texttt{SpinTaylorT4} \cite{SpinTaylorT4} for BNS and NSBH.
+We performed matched filtering on the simulated strains to obtain the S/N time series, and discarded samples with network S/N $<$ 8 and $ >$ 40.
+While signals with network S/N $<$ 8 are not considered significant detections, ones with S/N $>$ 40 were discarded because such loud events are expected to be extremely rare, even at the design sensitivities of the ground-based GW interferometers.
+In a future work, we plan to train different versions of \texttt{GW-SkyLocator} with signals having different S/N ranges like 8 to 20, 20 to 40, 40 to 60 and so on.
+This strategy is expected to yield better results than what we may obtain from training a single model, since the variance of the S/N distribution in each individual training set distribution is smaller than in a single training set covering the entire S/N range. \\

+For generating the training set, instead of simulating signals with similar redshift distribution as the test sets, we adopt a uniform network S/N distribution between 8 and 40 for all three cases.
+This is done to ensure there are sufficient number of training samples at each S/N bin and therefore avoid potential biases in the network's performance arising from training our model with a non-uniform S/N distribution.
+For BBH samples, we use the waveform approximant \texttt{SEOBNRv4} (\cite{SEOBNRv4}) and \texttt{SpinTaylorT4} (\cite{SpinTaylorT4}) for BNS and NSBH.
 All the waveforms were simulated with a fixed coalescence GPS time of 1187008882.4.
-The generated waveforms are then injected into Gaussian noise and the resultant strains, sampled at 2048 Hz, are whitened with the advanced LIGO Zero Detuned High Power PSD using the Welch median average method \cite{Welch_method}.
-After whitening, we rescale the amplitudes of the strains to match a desired network SNR.
-In order to do that, we first calculate the network optimal matched filtering SNR (NOMF-SNR) of the whitened waveforms using the formula:
+The generated waveforms are then injected into Gaussian noise and the resultant strains, sampled at 2048 Hz, are whitened with an estimate of the PSD made using Welch median average method (\cite{Welch_method}) on simulated data.
+For generating the training samples, after whitening, we rescale the amplitudes of the strains to match a desired network S/N. In order to do that, we first calculate the network optimal matched filtering S/N (NOMF-S/N) of the whitened waveforms using the formula: